kedro-org/kedro-viz/README.md

 ## Testing

-This app uses [Jest](https://jestjs.io/) as its JavaScript test runner.
-To run tests, run the following:
+This app uses [Jest](https://jestjs.io/) as its JavaScript test runner, which you can invoke as follows:

 ```bash
 npm run test